 The course of treatment really depends on how badly your dog has been bitten.
 Some dogs come off pretty well from the altercation, while others might not be so lucky!

 The first thing the vet will do is clean up the wounds and assess them.
 The fur around the wounds will usually be clipped and then the wound is thoroughly cleaned to remove any dirt, debris, and bacteria.
 If the wounds are quite deep, they will need to be surgically flushed, and debrided, and may even need stitches.
-This means you dog will likely need a sedation or general anesthetic.
+This means your dog will likely need sedation or a general anesthetic.

 Secondary bacterial infections are the main concern as squirrel’s mouths can be full of bacteria.
 Don’t assume that because a bite is small or not very deep that it can’t cause big problems!
 The vet will start your dog on a course of broad-spectrum antibiotics as well as pain relief as they’ll be feeling rather sore!

-The vet will usually send your dog home with some instructions — home care is really important to make sure the wounds heal well and don’t become infected.
+The vet will usually send your dog home with some instructions—home care is really important to make sure the wounds heal well and don’t become infected.

 It’s essential that your dog takes their antibiotics correctly.
-Missing doses or stopping them early not only gives bacteria a chance to multiply and cause infection, but can also promote resistance meaning future infections could become harder to treat.
+Missing doses or stopping them early not only gives bacteria a chance to multiply and cause infection but can also promote resistance meaning future infections could become harder to treat.

 It’s very unlikely that your dog will become sick if they are bitten by a squirrel, but the bite is not completely harmless.
-Serious complications with a poor prognosis such as Lyme’s disease and leptospirosis are very rare, but simple bacterial infections are common and if left untreated your pooch could become very poor.
+Serious complications with a poor prognosis such as Lyme disease and leptospirosis are very rare, but simple bacterial infections are common and if left untreated your pooch could become very poor.